CraftAcademyLabs/ca_course_v2/code_challenges/atm_client/material/01_visualizing_the_atm.md

-1. Change Balance to class component in repo
+It's time that we revisit our lovely ATM machine.
+However, this time we will be focusing on the visual aspect.

-Let's revisit the ATM, but this we will be focusing on the visual aspect.
 You have previously modified the DOM with vanilla JavaScript...

 **Depending on where in the course this is, this should be revised**